Of Blessed Memory

-After Germany occupied Poland, Joseph and his family was moved to the Plonsk Ghetto where they lived from July 1940 to November 1942.
-From there they were deported to Auschwitz where his mother and sister were killed.
-Joseph and his father were placed in forced labor at Buna from December 1942 until December 1944.
+After the occupation of Poland, Joseph and his family were moved to the Plonsk Ghetto where they lived from July 1940 to November 1942.
+From there, they were deported to Auschwitz where his mother and sister were killed.
+Joseph and his father worked in forced labor at Buna from December 1942 until December 1944.

-From January to April 1945, Joseph was in Mittelbau-Dora until he was liberated by the US Army.
-His father had been sent to another camp where he died.
+Following a death march in January 1945, Joseph performed labor in Mittelbau-Dora until April when he was liberated by the US Army.
+His father was sent to another camp where he perished.

 Joseph left Bremen, Germany on the USS Marine Perch, the second ship bringing refugees from Europe.
-As a teenager traveling alone, he arrived in New York in May 1946 where he was met by an aunt and uncle.
+He arrived in New York in May 1946 where he was met by an aunt and uncle.

 Joseph completed his education, becoming a doctor.
 In 1959 he arrived in Kansas City where he finished his training and built his medical practice.